 - Sample rate: The sample rate at which you want to sample flow records (see Flow Sampling).
 The rate configured on the router should match the rate set for the same device in the Kentik Detect portal (see Device General Settings).

 - Ingress or egress: Whether you will examine traffic at ingress or egress (ingress is recommended; see Ingress and Egress).

 Once you’ve gathered the information listed above you’re ready to configure your routers to work with Kentik Detect.
-Configurations that work on some specific hardware/software combinations are covered in the following KB articles:
+Configurations that work on common networking hardware products are covered in Device Configs Directory.

-If you’ve configured a router to send flow to Kentik Detect (using the router-specific configurations provided in Router Flow Configs) and you are not seeing flow from that router in the Kentik Detect portal, then we’ll need to know if the router is able to ping our collectors reliably with large packets.
+If you’ve configured a router to send flow to Kentik Detect (using the router-specific configurations listed in Device Configs Directory) and you are not seeing flow from that router in the Kentik Detect portal, then we’ll need to know if the router is able to ping our collectors reliably with large packets.
 To find that out, please perform the following simple tests: